HenrikBengtsson/matrixStats/revdep/README.md

 > ### Aliases: GUIDEseqAnalysis
 > ### Keywords: misc
 >
 ...
-45 lines ...
+50 lines ...
 >>> DONE searching
+>>> Finding all hits in sequence chr13+:39262927:39262939:chr13-:39262918:39262920 ...
+>>> DONE searching
 finish off-target search in sequence 2 finish off-target search in sequence 1 finish feature vector building finish score calculation
 [1] "Done!"
-Warning in if (!is.na(TS2)) { :
-  the condition has length > 1 and only the first element will be used Error in .check_ncores(length(names)) : 3 simultaneous processes spawned
+Error in if (!is.na(TS2)) { : the condition has length > 1
-Calls: GUIDEseqAnalysis ... offTargetAnalysisOfPeakRegions -> makeCluster -> makePSOCKcluster -> .check_ncores
+Calls: GUIDEseqAnalysis -> offTargetAnalysisOfPeakRegions Execution halted
-Execution halted

 checking re-building of vignette outputs ...
 WARNING Error in re-building vignettes:
   ...
+Warning in searchHits(gRNAs = gRNAs1, PAM = PAM, PAM.pattern = PAM.pattern,  :
+  No matching found, please check your input sequence, and make
             sure you are using the right genome.
 You can also alter your search criteria such as increasing max.mismatch!
 Warning in searchHits(gRNAs = gRNAs1, PAM = PAM, PAM.pattern = PAM.pattern,  :
   No matching found, please check your input sequence, and make
             sure you are using the right genome.
+You can also alter your ...
+8 lines ...
+            sure you are using the right genome.
 You can also alter your search criteria such as increasing max.mismatch!
 Warning in searchHits(gRNAs = gRNAs1, PAM = PAM, PAM.pattern = PAM.pattern,  :
-...
-8 lines ...
-Warning in searchHits(gRNAs = gRNAs1, PAM = PAM, PAM.pattern = PAM.pattern,  :
   No matching found, please check your input sequence, and make
             sure you are using the right genome.
 You can also alter your search criteria such as increasing max.mismatch!
-Warning in if (!is.na(TS2)) { :
-  the condition has length > 1 and only the first element will be used

 Error: processing vignette 'GUIDEseq.Rnw' failed with diagnostics: chunk 7
-Error in .check_ncores(length(names)) : 3 simultaneous processes spawned
+Error in if (!is.na(TS2)) { : the condition has length > 1
 Execution halted

 checking installed package size ...
 NOTE